ruby/www.ruby-lang.org/en/news/_posts/2019-12-12-separation-of-positional-and-keyword-arguments-in-ruby-3-0.md

 empty_hash = {}
 foo(**empty_hash)
   #=> Ruby 2.6 or before: {}
-  #=> Ruby 2.7: warning: The keyword argument is passed as the last hash parameter
+  #=> Ruby 2.7: warning: Passing the keyword argument as the last hash parameter is deprecated
   #             warning: The called method `foo' is defined here
   #=> Ruby 3.0: ArgumentError: wrong number of arguments
 {% endhighlight %}